-Issuing a Write Suspend instruction during Page Programming allows the host to read any page which is not being programmed.
+Issuing a Write Suspend instruction during Page Programming allows the host to read any page which is not being programmed or to erase any sector which is not being programmed.
 Erase commands pointing to the suspended sector will be ignored.
 Any attempt to read from the suspended page will output unknown data because the program will be incomplete.

 To execute a Write Suspend operation, the host drives CS# low, sends the Write Suspend command cycle (B0h), then drives CS# high.
 A cycle is two nibbles long, most significant nibble first.
 The Suspend Status register indicates that the programming has been suspended by changing the WSP bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit in the Suspend Status register or after issue program suspend command, latency time 28us is needed before issue another command.
-For "Suspend to Read", "Resume to Read", "Resume to Suspend" timing specification please note Suspend to Read Latency, Resume to Read Latency and Resume to Suspend Latency figure.
+To determine when the device will accept a new command, poll the WIP bit in the Suspend Status register or after issue program suspend command, latency time 20us is needed before issue another command.
+For "Suspend to Read", "Resume to Read", "Resume to Suspend" timing specification please note Figure 28.1, 28.2 and 28.3.